 At the School of Music, reedmaking is taught by two expert practitioners—bassoonist Seth Krimsky and oboist Mary Lynch, who both serve as principals of their respective instruments with Seattle Symphony in addition to their work on the School of Music faculty.

 It takes a certain focus to excel at the mastery of the craft as well as patience and a willingness to make a lot of inferior reeds in the process of learning.
 Lynch cites a quote from John Mack, longtime principal oboist of the Cleveland Orchestra, who famously said, “You have to make an entire laundry basket of reeds before you can start to become adept.”

 “You can do it in a day if you’re lucky,” he says when asked how long it takes to make a reed, “but normally it takes three or four days.
 In three or four days I have a reed that might be decent, and then I’ll take it to my teacher, and she will make it beautiful.”
-A reed that he might use in a concert performance could take as long as a week or two of scraping and adjusting.
+A reed Esterling might use in a concert performance could take as long as a week or two of scraping and adjusting before reaching the desired state.
 All this for a reed that may be used in practice and performance for perhaps two weeks before it no longer produces an adequate tone.

 How many reeds does a double-reed player require for a typical performance?